theNewDynamic/oregonsadventurecoast.com/content/blog/oregon-s-adventure-coast-greatest-hits-itinerary.md

 Next up, head to [Davey Jones' Locker](https://www.facebook.com/Davey-Jones-Locker-275312836004/) to gear up for an afternoon of [fishing](https://oregonsadventurecoast.netlify.app/fishing/), [crabbing](https://oregonsadventurecoast.netlify.app/crabbing-clamming/) or [clamming](https://oregonsadventurecoast.netlify.app/clamming/).
 Our local bait and tackle stores are a local treasure trove of fishing, clamming and crabbing tips and a great place to rent a crab ring.
 If [charter fishing](https://www.oregonsadventurecoast.com/tour-guides-and-charters/) is more your speed, there are several businesses more than willing to help you make the most of your Oregon’s Adventure Coast experience!

 After a fun day along our beautiful, rugged coast, head out for a relaxing, delicious meal from one of our [local restaurants](http://oregonsadventurecoast.com/dining) (too many to list).
-There are many establishments that have stood the test of time, like [Shark Bites in Coos Bay](http://www.sharkbites.cafe/home), [Hilltop House Restaurant and Lounge](https://hilltophouserestaurant.com/), [Blue Heron Bistro](http://www.blueheronbistro.net/),[ Captain’s Choice Family Fish House ](http://www.captainschoicefishhouse.com/)and many more.
+There are many establishments that have stood the test of time, like [Shark Bites in Coos Bay](http://www.sharkbites.cafe/home), [Hilltop House Restaurant and Lounge](https://hilltophouserestaurant.com/), [Blue Heron Bistro](http://www.blueheronbistro.net/),[Captain’s Choice Family Fish House](http://www.captainschoicefishhouse.com/)and many more.
 After dinner, head out for a beer and fun night of bowling at [The Back Alley Pub & Grill](https://northbendlanes.com/Back-Alley-Pub-Grill) at [North Bend Lanes,](https://northbendlanes.com/) or live music at [Liberty Pub](https://www.thelibpub.com/) (on select nights only).
 A trip to [7 Devils Brewing Co](http://www.7devilsbrewery.com/#/) in Coos Bay, recently featured in [Everyday Northwest](https://www.facebook.com/everydaynorthwest/?__tn__=-UC-R), will not disappoint!
 See video below

 {{< spacer 50 >}}

-<iframe src="https://www.facebook.com/plugins/video.php?height=314&href=https%3A%2F%2Fwww.facebook.com%2Feverydaynorthwest%2Fvideos%2F481300347110316%2F&show_text=true&width=560&t=0" width="560" height="429" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowFullScreen="true"></iframe>
+<iframe src="https://www.facebook.com/plugins/video.php?height=314&amp;href=https%3A%2F%2Fwww.facebook.com%2Feverydaynorthwest%2Fvideos%2F481300347110316%2F&amp;show_text=true&amp;width=560&amp;t=0" width="560" height="429" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 {{< spacer 50 >}}